Egypt versus The Red Sea

-In the spring some of us celebrated the Biblical feast called Passover.
+Some of us have just celebrated the Biblical feast called Passover.
 We all know well the story of Passover where the children of Israel were delivered out of the bondage of Egypt.
 The excitement of the multitude mounted as they heard the devastation across the land of Egypt.
 Every first born not protected by the blood marking on the doorpost fell victim to the death angel.
 Screams of anguish rose up everywhere.

 In haste the children of Israel fled the hardships and tyranny of Egypt.
 They were heading toward the promised land.
 Then they came to the Red Sea.
 Imagine the terror the cascading waves provoked.
 They felt trapped!
 The Egyptian soldiers pressing in from behind and the impassable sea lay ahead.
 What to do?